cringdahl/app-and-manifest/README.md

 # Gitops App and Manifest Example

-This is a working example of an applicaiton repo and a manifest repo working in tandem as one CI unit.
+This is a working example of an application repo and a manifest repo working in tandem as one CI unit.

 The order of events is as follows.